a93-git/a93-in/README.md

 [ ] Add created and updated information to the individual posts [ ] Create a contact page template
 [ ] Create a projects page template
+[x] SCP files from local to remote
+[ ] Create and generate all the listings using templates [ ] Parse markdown to html